Manchester Airports Group buys London's Stansted airport

 As part of the transaction, Australian investment group Industry Funds Management will become an investor in MAG, invest new equity and take a 35.5 percent stake in the enlarged group, MAG said.

-Australia’s Macquarie (MQG.AX) and Malaysia Airports Holdings (MAHB.KL) had also been bidding for Stansted, sources close the matter told Reuters earlier this week.
+Australia’s Macquarie and Malaysia Airports Holdings had also been bidding for Stansted, sources close the matter told Reuters earlier this week.